tweag/python-monorepo-example/2018-07-10-funflow-make.md

    such 'hidden' preconditions are caught early and flagged making it easy to fix the `Makefile`.
- * **Clean Sequencing Code:** The function that makes a target file sequences file processing, recusive calls for making the dependencies of the given target, and running docker containers.
+ * **Clean Sequencing Code:** The function that makes a target file sequences file processing, recursive calls for making the dependencies of the given target, and running docker containers.
 Usually, this sequencing is messy and difficult to follow.
    With Funflow, however, we can inject these various forms of